-- HPSC HERE. - Department of Education of Skills HERE.
+- HPSC HERE. - Coronavirus / Covid-19 Department of Education and Skills

 Early Learning and Care

 The government of Ireland and the HPSC have developed guidelines for early learning-and-care settings.
 Arts and culture providers providing activities within these contexts should follow the guidelines for these settings and liaise with the childcare facilities for risk-mitigation measures.